India News | IndiGo Flight from Kochi to Abu Dhabi Returns to Cochin Due to Technical Issue | LatestLY

 An IndiGo Spokesperson said that the aircraft is undergoing necessary maintenance and passengers should check before resuming operations.

-All passengers were safely disembarked, and Air India arranged for an alternative aircraft to operate the service.
+All passengers were safely disembarked, and IndiGo arranged for an alternative aircraft to operate the service.

 The airline did not disclose specific details of the technical problem, but emphasised that safety protocols were followed at every step.